wangwenx190/build-scripts/win-build-qt-mingw.md

 ﻿## Build Qt with MSYS2
-Using MSYS2 is much more easier, so I will only write about how to build Qt through MSYS2.
-If you want to build Qt through MSYS or MinGW(-w64), do it yourself.
+The steps of using MinGW and MinGW-w64 is similar so I will only write about how to use MSYS2.

 ### Step 1: Prepare MSYS2
 1. Download MSYS2 from it's [official website](http://www.msys2.org/) (http://www.msys2.org/) and install it.